 The average US family owes $15,675 in credit card debt.
-An increasing number of Americans many of which millennials are facing the unbearable burden of owing money.
-Hence, I would like to share some ideas how to handle your credit card debt better.
-Whether you have maxed out on credit cards or planning to take on credit card debt, you may find the following steps critical in becoming debt free.
+An increasing number of Americans, many of which millennials are facing the unbearable burden of owing money.
+Hence, I would like to share some ideas on how to handle your credit card debt better.
+Whether you have maxed out on credit cards or planning to take on credit card debt, you may find the following steps critical in becoming debt-free.

 1. Know your credit score

-As a first step, you need to understand your credit score also known as FICO.
+As a first step, you need to understand your credit score, also known as FICO.
 The FICO score is a measure between 300 and 850 points.
 Higher scores indicate lower credit risk.
-Each of the three national credit bureaus, Equifax, Experian, and TransUnion provide an individual FICO score.
+Each of the three national credit bureaus, Equifax, Experian, and TransUnion, provides an individual FICO score.
 All three companies have a proprietary database, methodology, and scoring system.
 Many times you may find small or even substantial differences in your credit score issued by those agencies.

 The good news is that you can get your score for free from each of the three agencies once a year.
 Additionally, many credit cards include the value of your credit score for free.

 Keep in mind that the FICO score provided by your credit card will come from one of these three agencies.
 So if you have a second credit card from a different bank that also offers a free FICO score, it might be using a different agency, and the score most likely will be different.

 2. Know the interest on your credit card

 When you apply for a credit card, you should always verify the interest rate if you don’t pay off your dues at the end of the month.
 This interest rate can also change over time, and your credit card provider is required to notify you.
 However, the chance of you not paying attention to the mail notification is pretty high.
 If you are not sure, call your bank and verify it with them.

 3, Know the due dates on your credit card